SamirBou/hvac-sim-bac0/README.md

 ## Authors

-Created by Group 9 2025, University of Hawaii at Manoa
+Created by Group 9 2025, University of Hawaii at Manoa.

-In collaboration with MITRE Caldera for OT tools — [ot@mitre.org](mailto:ot@mitre.org)
+In collaboration with MITRE Caldera for OT tools ([ot@mitre.org](mailto:ot@mitre.org)).

 ## License